Crimean War: Russian expansionism

 Because of "British commercial and strategic interests in the Middle East and India", the British joined the French, "cement[ing] an alliance with Britain and... reassert[ing] its military power".
 Among those who supported the British strategy were Karl Marx and Friedrich Engels.
-In his articles for the New York Tribune around 1853, Marx saw the Crimean War as a conflict between the democratic ideals of the west that started with the "great movement of 1789" against "Russia and Absolutism".
+In his articles for the New-York Tribune around 1853, Marx saw the Crimean War as a conflict between the democratic ideals of the west that started with the "great movement of 1789" against "Russia and Absolutism".
 He described the Ottoman Empire as a buffer against a pattern of expansionism by the Tsar.
 Marx and Engels also accused Lord Palmerston of playing along with the interests of Russia and being unserious in preparing for the conflict.
 Marx believed Palmerston to be bribed by Russia, and shared this belief with David Urquhart.
 Urquhart, for his part, was a British politician who was a major advocate for the Ottoman Empire.

-Mikhail Pogodin, a professor of history at Moscow University, gave Nicholas a summary of Russia's policy towards the Slavs in the war.
-Nicholas's answer was filled with grievances against the West.
+Mikhail Pogodin, a professor of history at Moscow University, gave Nicholas I a summary of Russia's policy towards the Slavs in the war.
+Nicholas' answer was filled with grievances against the West.
 Nicholas shared Pogodin's sense that Russia's role as the protector of Orthodox Christians in the Ottoman Empire was not understood and that Russia was unfairly treated by the West.
 Nicholas especially approved of the following passage:

 Russia was militarily weak, technologically backward and administratively incompetent.
 Despite its grand ambitions toward the south, it had not built its railway network in that direction, and its communications were poor.
 Its bureaucracy was riddled with graft, corruption and inefficiency and was unprepared for war.
 Its navy was weak and technologically backward.
 Its army, although very large, suffered from colonels who pocketed their men's pay, from poor morale, and from a technological deficit relative to Britain and France.
 By the war's end, the profound weaknesses of the Russian armed forces had become readily apparent, and the Russian leadership was determined to reform it.

 However, no matter how great the problems of Russia were, Russia believed those of the Ottomans were greater.
 "In a one-to-one fight Nikolai (Tsar) had no doubt of beating the Ottoman armies and navy".
 Russian foreign policy failed to understand the importance of Britain's trade interests and did not understand the changes in the situation after the conclusion of the Anglo-Ottoman Treaty in 1838 (see Treaty of Balta Liman).
-Russia attempted to "honestly" negotiate with Great Britain on the partition of the Ottoman Empire and made concessions in order to eliminate all objections from Great Britain.
+Russia attempted to "honestly" negotiate with the United Kingdom on the partition of the Ottoman Empire and made concessions in order to eliminate all objections from the United Kingdom.